-The only office premises of the Company, located in Aberdeen, Scotland, have been leased for a fifteen year period from September 2014.
-The Company can terminate the lease agreement with six months' notice after an initial ten year term.
+The only office premises of the Company, located in Aberdeen, Scotland, have been leased for a fifteen-year period from September 2014.
+The Company can terminate the lease agreement with six months' notice after an initial ten-year term.
 Total annual leasing cost related to the office is USD 250,248.

-The Company is in process of building of a new semisubmersible drilling rig for harsh environment use, to be built by the premium yard Keppel FELS in Singapore at a price of approximately USD 425 million, and with planned delivery in 2021.
-See Section 6.4.3 "Newbuilding contract" for a further description of this investment.
+The Company is in process of building two new semi-submersible drilling rigs for harsh environment use, to be built by the premium yard Keppel FELS in Singapore at an aggregate price of approximately USD 425 million per rig, and with planned delivery in 2021 and 2022, respectively.
+See Section 6.4.3 "Newbuilding contracts" for a further description of the investments.